thunder/thunder-distribution/docs/developer-guide/setup.md

 You can install modules by going to your site page `admin/modules`, or by clicking on `Extend` in the menu at the top.
 Here you can search for the module already added to your project by entering the name in the filter box at the top.
-To actually install a module, select the checkbox next to it, scroll to the bottom and click `Install`.
+To install a module, select the checkbox next to it, scroll to the bottom, and click `Install`.
 You might be warned that another module needs to be enabled because it is required for the module of your interest.
 By clicking on `continue`, Thunder will take care of that.